LongtaoTang/SetLearning/README.md

 You need python to run it.
 Pytorch, networkx, numpy are needed.

-## "utility":
+## utility:
   util.py: contains some useful function. metric.py: contains a function to calculate L1-distance.

-"SizeBias":
+## SizeBias:
   plan1.py: output the sizebias array by plan1.

+## Baseline:
-"Baseline": baseline method
+  baseline method which use the histogram of training data.

+## DCM:
-"DCM": method form paper "A Discrete Choice Model for Subset Selection"
+  method form paper "A Discrete Choice Model for Subset Selection"

+## RW:
-"RW": method form paper "Representation Learning for Predicting Customer Orders", the file randomwalk_fast_neighborhood_v3.py is copy form thier source code.
+method form paper "Representation Learning for Predicting Customer Orders", the file randomwalk_fast_neighborhood_v3.py is copy form thier source code.

+## SubsetLearningFramework:
+contain the Sequential2Set interface and two model.